wely/DevCamp/HOL/dotnet/14-ML/README.md

 ## Exercise 1: Configure Machine Learning Studio & Preparing our data ##
 In this exercise, we will take a look at the data we will be using to train our model and open Azure Machine Learning Studio

-### 1. Gathering the data ###
+### 1. Gather the data ###
-Download the sample data set <NY_complaints_to_DOT_CPL.csv>, and open it in a text editor or Excel.
+Download the sample dataset from https://github.com/AzureCAT-GSI/DevCamp/blob/14mlinit/HOL/dotnet/14-ML/NY_complaints_to_DOT_CPL.csv, and open it in a text editor or preferably Excel.
 You'll see that it is a Comma Separated Value (CSV) formatted text file with linebreaks for each row, with column headers in the first row.
 This data was originally downloaded from https://data.cityofnewyork.us/Social-Services/Street-Lights-and-Traffic-Signals-311-Service-Requ/jwvp-gyiq.
 Slight alterations have been made:
 * Since New York uses different categories of complaints than our City, Power, and Lights application, we have substituted CPL categories to allow us to use this model against CPL's application in Exercise 3.
 Example mappings used include: "Traffic Signal Condition" -> "Street light-Light Goes On and Off", "Highway Condition" => "Pot hole", and "Opinion for the Mayor" => "Gas leak"
 * We have extracted a few features (columns) in order to improve predictive quality, including "Duration_Days" ("Closed Date" - "Created Date"), as well as Year, Month, Day of Month, and Day of Week for "Created Date".
 If you desire an additional challenge at the end of the exercise, these features could be created in the Machine Learning Studio.
 * In order to ensure that you can generate a good model in a reasonable amount of time for this exercise, duration_days have been generated artificially.
 The algorithm used to generate the artificial durations was reasonably complex and included random noise to ensure realism- feel free to examine the data to see if you can locate any human-identifiable patterns (there shouldn't be any).
 ![NY data opened in Excel](media/50/ml1_inputdata.png)

-### 1. Open Machine Learning Studio ###
+### 2. Open Machine Learning Studio ###
 Navigate to https://portal.azure.com and sign in.
 Click on "New", and search for "Machine Learning Studio Workspace"
 ![Creating a new Machine Learning Studio Workspace in the Azure Portal](media/100/ml1_mlw.png)